 - Strap Options: Stainless steel bracelet or integrated rubber strap.

-Its design versatility makes it just as suitable with a wetsuit as it is under a suit—part of why collectors continue to favor it.
+Its design versatility means it works just as well with a wetsuit as it does under a tailored suit.
+That crossover appeal is a big part of why collectors keep coming back to it.

 Pricing & Investment Outlook

-The Seamaster Diver 300M remains one of the best-value propositions in the luxury dive watch space.
-It offers premium specs, COSC/METAS certifications, and brand prestige—often at half the price of a comparable Rolex.
+The Seamaster Diver 300M sits among the best value propositions in the luxury dive watch space.
+You get premium specs, COSC and METAS certifications, and serious brand prestige, often at half the price of a comparable Rolex.
+That is a compelling entry point.

-Special editions—especially the James Bond titanium model—have shown strong price performance since release.
-In fact, the Bond edition is often trading 15–25% above retail in the secondary market due to limited production and cinematic legacy.
+Special editions, especially the James Bond titanium model, have shown strong price performance since release.
+The Bond edition regularly trades 15% to 25% above retail in the secondary market, driven by limited production and its cinematic legacy.
+Bloomberg’s luxury watch market coverage has noted how Bond-associated timepieces hold collector appeal even through broader market corrections.

 - Low barrier to entry for a luxury dive watch